 Dig right in.

-Here’s another delicious idea for vegetarian stuffed mushrooms to add to your kitchen repertoire to keep your belly full, and heart happy!
+Here are more delicious ideas to add to your kitchen repertoire to keep your belly full, and heart happy using delicous fungi:

 Do you have a favorite vegetarian comfort food that’s worth sharing?
 Or favorite serving suggestions for this dish?
 Let us know!